Personal profile

 Overview

-Jamie focuses on Quarry Bank Mill, and examines the impact of mill work on three distinct groups: the mill owners the Gregs, the workers and the apprentice children.
+Jamie's PhD thesis focused on the medical and environmental history of Quarry Bank Mill, and examined the impact of mill work on three distinct groups: the mill owners the Gregs, the workers and the apprentice children.
 He explores the impact of the environment, living and working conditions, diet and nutrition on the health of these groups, looking into the injuries and infections which they suffered.

 Areas of expertise